 - Generate a Wish-list

-With a target list, you are able to tell which site to visit and how long you will stay there.
-Duration of course largely depends on one time and other bucket-list experiences.
+With everything on the table, Duration of course largely depends on one time and other bucket-list experiences.
 Popular packaged birding tours in Uganda exploring most birding sites will run an average 28-30-Days Birding Trip.
 Shorter options like our 11-Day Albertine Endemic Birding Trip targets the Albertine Rift for its 24 Albertine Endemics.

-Why you need to come Bird watching in Uganda
+Best reasons to come bird watching in Uganda

 -